Byzantine-Works/EOS-Community/contract-tco/README.md

 ```

 # Demo
-Find the wasm and abi files of a smart contract in ./full-wallet/src/contract to test the tool.
+Find the wasm and abi files of a smart contract in ./contract-tco/src/contract to test the tool.

 # Design
-- EOS Full Wallet
+- EOS Contract TCO

 ### Todos